-EH 38: The Banks of the River Blackwater
+EH 33: The Banks of the River Blackwater

-To protect the banks of the River Blackwater and develop a river walk along it, where possible, in conjunction with the relevant statutory bodies and voluntary groups.
+To conserve and enhance the amenity of the River Blackwater and where consistent with this, to encourage increased public access and provision of walkways where possible, in conjunction with the relevant statutory bodies and voluntary groups.
 Proposals for developments which encroach on the river corridor must be accompanied by an assessment of the potential impact on natural habitats and the wider riparian environment.

-EH 39: Lands at Greenville
+EH 34: Lands at Greenville